“Can you say your little poem for me?” Grandma Ranscht, Grandma Jenkins, Aunt Sis, and Aunt Dorrie at least twice each. In the last hour.

 I’m sure Sis thought cuteness overload at the beginning guaranteed a warm audience willing to cheer for anything that followed.
 Not that there would be cheering — we were in The Church, after all.
 But it was gonna be a great opener as long as the very tiny cute person could carry it off.

 Moment of Truth.
 I walked alone from my seat in the front pew next to Sis, across the very wide space leading to the dais, and up the three steps to the edge of The Stage.
 I turned to face the congregation.
-I stood up straight, my fancy-shiny Christmas dress, its gathered skirt with just the right amount of bounce, sparkling like the little star I was.
+I stood up straight, my fancy-shiny Christmas dress, its gathered skirt and petticoat with just the right amount of bounce, sparkling like the little star I was.
 Sis caught my eye and nodded.
 I looked out over the crowd, and in a sure voice loud enough to carry to the back pew with heartfelt expression, delivered my little poem perfectly!

 I was supposed to wait till they applauded, give a little bow, and return to my seat to watch the rest of the festivities.
 I was already aglow with success.
 A beat of silence, and then…